 Peer review teams conduct review visits and communicate with committees regarding the status of an institution in the process of accreditation.

-To find out more about becoming a volunteer, contact: Erika Washburn, associate, volunteer services (firstname.lastname@example.org).
+To find out more about becoming a volunteer, contact: Erika Washburn, senior associate, volunteer services (firstname.lastname@example.org).